toolkit-ai/toolkit-ai/README.md

 ```
 </details>

-## Toolkit Iterator CLI
+## Toolkit Iterate CLI

-If you'd like to try a longer-running tool generation process that utilizes self-evaluating agents, you can use the `toolkit-iterator` CLI:
+If you'd like to try a longer-running tool generation process that utilizes self-evaluating agents, you can use the `toolkit-iterate` CLI:

 1. Ensure [Docker](https://docs.docker.com/engine/install/) is installed on your system
 2. Install this package globally: `npm install -g @heypal/toolkit-ai`